fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/02-data-warehouse.md

     ```
     ![](./Images/E3-T4-S1.png)

-2. Note that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
+2. Note that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels- in this case, year and month.
 This is a common pattern in data warehouses.

 3. Modify the query as follows to add a second dimension to the aggregation.